CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

 Next, we move to our projects SCRATCH directory.
 You can't run analyses on your HOME directory.

+!!! note
-Note: SCRATCH directory is joined for all the members in the project!
+    SCRATCH directory is joined for all the members in the project!
 Be a good researcher and don't mess with other people's data.

     cd /scratch/project_xxxxxxx